-Nationally and historically, about half of all physics bachelor's degree recipients assume engineering positions upon graduation (American Institute of Physics and Society of Physics Student data [‡]).
+Nationally and historically, about half of all physics bachelor's degree recipients assume engineering positions upon graduation (American Institute of Physics and Society of Physics Student data ‡).

 One may attend SNU for two years then transfer to a college of engineering at another institution offering an undergraduate engineering degree.
-Suggested STEM courses for the two years at SNU for offering an undergraduate engineering degree.
 Suggested STEM courses for the two years at SNU for those pursing this option are CHEM 1124/1224 (General Chemistry), PHYS 2114/2214 (General Physics for Scientists and Engineers), PHYS 2313 (Introduction to Atomic and Nuclear Physics), MATH 2324/2424/3164 (Calculus) and CSNE 2444/2543 (Introduction to Computer Science).